charlesnmcdowell/Jackedin/Chapter_6_The_Paper_Tiger.md

 He’s sitting in a booth at a Flying J, watching his coworker, Slim, swipe through his phone like he’s playing a slot machine.
 Slim is fifty, with a gut that hangs over his belt and a wife who hasn't looked at him in a decade.

-"Look at this one, Marc," Slim says, shoving the phone in his face.
-"Knoxville.
-Twenty-five.
+"Forget Hinge, Marc," Slim says, shoving the phone in his face.
+"You need BLK.
+It’s curated.
+No more guessing.
+Look at this one in Memphis.
 Says she loves 'experienced' men.
 I got her lined up for Tuesday."

 Marcus looks at the screen.
 The woman is a high-definition dream.
 Perfect skin, perfect hair, teeth that look like they cost more than Marcus’s first truck.